11 Signs Your Partner Is Too Clingy & What To Do About It

 4. They Ask You Odd Questions About Your Social Media

 We’re not talking about a current and simple questions like, “Honey, did you and my mom just become Facebook friends?”
 We’re talking about really random questions that took some digging to even come up with.
 Has your SO been grilling you about a person standing in the background of a picture you posted four years ago?
 Are asking about flirty comments you made on a picture in 2008, long before the two of your even knew each other?

-According to her article in Latina, love and sex expert and author of Dating RITE: Advice on Dating Woes from Your Go-to Chica , Sujeiry Gonzalez, said overdoing it on social media can scream, “clingy!”
+According to her article in Latina, relationships expert and author of Dating RITE: Advice on Dating Woes from Your Go-to Chica , Sujeiry Gonzalez, said overdoing it on social media can scream, “clingy!”
 This is also true when considering the amount of things they post of you (like 100+ similar looking pictures of you two from a weekend trip) or if they’re posting on your Facebook wall all the time to stake their claim, Gonzalez said.

 5. He Or She Hates It When You Go Out Without Them

 A night out with your friends without your partner?
 You’re laughing out loud at the idea of this alone, as it would never happen.
 Every time you bring up even the mere thought of going something without them, they freak.
 Why?
 According to Martinez, a clingy partner will often spend much of the time spent away from their SO worrying about what their doing.
 For you, a night out might seem just mere fun — for them it could translate to a night home worrying on the couch.

 Martinez said it could go the opposite way as well.
 If they have plans without you, they might feel unable to enjoy that time away from you, and might spend most of it thinking about you, what you’re doing, and when you’ll be together again.
 For people that value alone time (something that is very important for anyone in a relationship), this is difficult.